alex4108/StreamMachine/README.md

 ### Before you start

 * Stream Keys are your Unique ID used on the streaming server to identify your stream from another stream.
-I usually set this to my username, eg alex4108
+I usually set this to my username, eg Alex

-### The server (Website + Streaming Server)
-1. Pull the container: `docker pull alex4108/streammachine:latest`
-1. Run the container

-`docker run -d -p 1935:1935 -p 8000:8000 -p 80:80 alex4108/streammachine:latest`

-##### Run Conatiner with non-default credentials

-`docker run -e ADMIN_USER=otherAdmin -e ADMIN_PASS=aSecur3Password! -d -p 1935:1935 -p 8000:8000 -p 80:80 alex4108/streammachine:latest`
+##### Start normally

+`docker-compose up -d`

-##### Run Container with a local config file
+#### Run Container with a local config file

-`docker run -d -p 1935:1935 -p 8000:8000 -p 80:80 -v /path/to/your/streamers.php:/var/www/streamers.php alex4108/streammachine:latest`

-##### Start the container in one line

-`docker pull alex4108/streammachine:latest && docker run -d -p 1935:1935 -p 8000:8000 -p 80:80 alex4108/streammachine:latest`
+Simply modify `web/config.php` and then rebuild, `src web && docker build -t alex4108/streammachine:web .`, then start normally

-### Your client
+### Your streaming client

 1. Use [OBS](https://obsproject.com/) or similar stream software to publish a stream to the container at URL `rtmp://container_ip/live/` with any non empty stream key.
 1. You should be able to see your stream in the "Online Streams" list in the left bar of the app